Build version are a way to toggle different parts of an effect simulation graph on or off based on which target platform it is exported for.

 Likewise, if you want to specialize a higher-quality version for higher-end targets: it makes more sense to check explicitly for those targets.
 Consequently, everything else uses the “base” version without the turbulence.

-Note: In the upcoming v2.4, the inputs of the version nodes will be reversed so the node acts as a “specialization” node.
+Note: In v2.4, the inputs of the version nodes are be reversed so the node acts as a “specialization” node.
 Therefore, the base version will map to the first input.

 By default the node will output the first input.
 If the version test succeeds, the node will output the second input.